Reports: Steelers get lucky, Ben Roethlisberger's ankle injury not serious

-All of Pittsburgh Steelers fandom held its collective breath on Sunday afternoon when news came that quarterback Ben Roethlisberger arrived at his postgame press conference with his right foot in a walking boot.
+All of Pittsburgh Steelers fandom held its collective breath on Sunday afternoon when news came that quarterback Ben Roethlisberger arrived at his postgame news conference with his right foot in a walking boot.

-The veteran quarterback had been injured on the second-to-last play of the game, when Miami Dolphins’ pass-rusher Cameron Wake came down on his foot/ankle.
+The veteran quarterback got injured on the second-to-last play of the game, when Miami Dolphins pass-rusher Cameron Wake came down on his foot/ankle.

-Despite the boot, Roethlisberger declared after the Steelers’ 30-12 wildcard win over the Dolphins that he would be playing in Pittsburgh’s next game, against the Chiefs.
+Despite the boot, Roethlisberger declared after the Steelers’ 30-12 wild-card win over the Dolphins that he would be playing in Pittsburgh’s next game, against the Chiefs.

 And it looks like his ankle may not be a huge impediment: NFL Network’s Ian Rapoport reported on Monday that Roethlisberger’s ankle “checked out OK.
 Doesn’t seem to be a bad sprain.”